 Five Essays and a Book

 John Ruskin has not been served well by his biographers.
-Not because—excepting perhaps a case or two—any of these authors have held a grudge of some sort against the genius whose story they had determined to tell, but because, to a one, they were the unknowing victims of a conspiracy, a concerted effort to suppress most of the evidence that, had it been widely known, would have brought to unflattering light some of the most significant emotional and psychological issues in the subject’s life, an exposing which, the conspirators thought, would damage his enviable reputation and their financial interests.
+Not because—excepting perhaps a case or two—any of these authors have held a grudge of some sort against the genius whose story they had decided to tell, but, rather, because, to a one, they were the unknowing victims of a conspiracy, a concerted effort to suppress most of the evidence that, had it been widely known, would have brought to unflattering light some of the most significant emotional and psychological issues in their subject’s life, an exposing which the conspirators were convinced would damage his reputation as a great genius and, in all likelihood, their financial interests.

-The decision to expurgate was made by the executors of Ruskin’s literary estate, all of whom he had selected before his death in January, 1900.
-Shortly after that vanishing, a death mourned by all England and much of the world, two of these executors, his caretaker cousin, Joan Severn, and his former student and long-time friend, Alexander Wedderburn, decided that, as a tribute to Ruskin and as way to make some money, they would edit the entirety of his massive written output into an equally massive collection they would call The Library Edition of the Works of John Ruskin (in the end, Library Edition would contain 39 volumes, most of which were 500 or more pages in length).
+The decision to expurgate was made by the executors of Ruskin’s literary estate, each of whom he had appointed before his death in January, 1900.
+Shortly after his disappearance–a death which would be mourned by all England and much of the world–two of these executors, his caretaker cousin, Joan Severn, and his former student and long-time friend, Alexander Wedderburn, decided that, as a tribute to his genius and, hardly incidentally, as a way to make some substantial money, they would edit the entirety of his massive written output into an equally massive collection to be called The Library Edition of the Works of John Ruskin (in the end, the edition would stretch to 39 volumes, most of which were 500 or more pages in length).

-However, if the Library Edition was to generate a sufficient number of subscriptions to pay for and hopefully exceed by some distance the cost of its creation, it would be much less likely to do so if certain events and interests in Ruskin’s life were accorded much space.
-Since the executors had access not only to the majority of his original manuscripts but to thousands of letters he had left behind, it would be possible to carefully censor or destroy many of these latter, an undertaking which would make it possible to generate their own palatable version of Ruskin’s life.
+However, if the Library Edition was to generate a sufficient number of subscriptions to pay for and, hopefully, exceed by some distance the cost of its creation, it would be, they thought, much less likely to do so if certain events and interests in Ruskin’s life were accorded much space.
+Since the executors had access not only to the majority of his original manuscripts but to thousands of unpublished letters he left behind, it would be easy to censor or destroy many of these latter, an undertaking which would make it possible to generate their own palatable version of his days.

-Making matters considerably worse, was the fact that these writers, although they thought otherwise, in reality, only had access to only about half of the original documents that were needed to tell Ruskin’s story fully and accurately.
-The rest were housed in the United States, as a result of one of the strangest twists of literary fate imaginable.
+Making matters considerably worse was the fact that such writers, although they were convinced otherwise, had access to only about half of the original documents that were needed to tell Ruskin’s story fully and accurately.
+The remainder were housed in museums and libraries in the United States, having arrived there as a result of one of the strangest twists of literary fate imaginable.
+To wit:

-When Joan Severn, still living in Ruskin’s former home, Brantwood, in the lovely English Lake District, died in 1924, the immense collection of Ruskin’s manuscripts and letters still there passed into the hands of her husband, the painter, Arthur Severn.
-As the 1920s neared their end, in need of cash, Severn decided to sell all that remained of Brantwood’s Ruskiniana to the highest bidders.
-Despite the fact that it had been nearly thirty years since he died, Ruskin’s reputation as one of the great literary geniuses of the nineteenth century had endured, remaining as strong in the United States as in Britain.
-The consequence was that, as the sales of Brantwood’s rarities transpired in 1930 and 1931, dozens of his original manuscripts and thousands of his unpublished letters were bought by institutions in the United States, (most prominent among these The Pierpont Library and Museum in New York and the Yale’s Beinecke Library).
-Although no one fully grasped it at the time, among the letter collections that made their way to the western side of the Atlantic were the majority of those necessary for correcting the false impression of Ruskin’s life proffered in the Library Edition.
+When Ruskin’s cousin, Joan Ruskin Severn, still living in his former home, Brantwood in the lovely English Lake District, died in 1924, the immense collection of his manuscripts and letters still preserved there passed into the hands of her husband, the painter, Arthur Severn.
+As the 1920s neared their end, Severn, ever in need of cash, and never a particular fan of his wife’s famous relative, decided to sell all that remained of Brantwood’s Ruskiniana to the highest bidders.
+Despite the fact that it had been nearly thirty years since his passing, Ruskin’s reputation as one of the great literary geniuses of the nineteenth century had endured, remaining as strong in America as in Britain.
+The consequence was that, as the sales of Brantwood’s rarities transpired in 1930 and 1931, dozens of his original manuscripts and thousands of his unpublished letters were bought by institutions in the United States, (most prominent among these, The Pierpont Library and Museum in New York and the Beinecke Library at Yale University).
+Although no one fully grasped it at the time, among the letter collections that made their way across the Atlantic were the majority of the missives which would be needed to correct the false impression of Ruskin’s life embedded in the Library Edition.

-The combined effect of the conspiracy and the Brantwood sales was to make it impossible to generate an accurate portrait of Ruskin’s life unless a biographer took the time required to study both “halves” of the critical material.
-But none of Ruskin’s Library Edition biographers—all of whom (excepting one) worked primarily in the UK—did.
-The result was the creation of a “Myth of Ruskin,” a telling that accepted as more or less axiomatic the following premises: that his life with his parents had been essentially harmonious, and that, if difficulties arose between them, these were likely a manifestation of his unstable temperament, a not uncommon trait in geniuses; that the attacks of mental illness which would scar his last decades were all but surely congenital in nature; that, as a consequence of his instability, allowing an exception or two, all his works after 1870 were tainted by it, and as a result, were, to one degree or another, weaker and less worthy of our interest; that the failure of his ill-fated marriage to Effie Gray was a consequence of a serious sexual neurosis; that his decades-long love of the much younger Rose La Touche was (to put the best face on it) obsessional; and, most damagingly of all, that his long-term attraction to young girls was pedophilic.
+The combined effects of the conspiracy and the Brantwood sales was to make it impossible to generate an accurate portrait of Ruskin’s life unless a biographer took the time required to study both “halves” of the critical materials.
+But none of Ruskin’s subsequent biographers—all of whom (excepting one) did their work primarily in the UK—did.
+The result was the creation of a “Myth of Ruskin,” a telling of his life story that accepted as more or less axiomatic the following premises: that his life with his parents had been essentially harmonious, and that, if difficulties had occasionally arisen between them, they must have been a manifestation of his unstable temperament, a not uncommon trait in geniuses; that the attacks of mental illness which would scar his last quarter century were all but surely congenital in origin; that, as a consequence of this instability, allowing an exception or two, all his works after 1870 had been tainted by his imbalances and, as a result, were and, hence, much less worthy of interest; that the failure of his ill-fated marriage to Effie Gray in the early 1850s was a consequence of a serious sexual neurosis; that his decades-long love of the much younger Rose La Touche was (to put the best face on it) obsessional; and, most damagingly of all, that his pronounced attraction to young girls was fundamentally pedophilic.

 None of this is true.

-Notwithstanding, the collective effect of this “Myth of Ruskin,” especially after the unflattering impressions of Ruskin presented in it had been latched onto by writers in the popular press, was to destroy Ruskin’s once towering reputation as one of the signal geniuses ever produced by Western Civilization, and the transformation of what “remained” of that reputation into a caricature of an old-fashioned, politically incorrect, most unbalanced man whose only remaining interest was to serve as a symbol of a woefully unsophisticated age and of someone who was a representative of one of the most heinous forms of sexual behavior known.
+Notwithstanding, the collective effect of this “Myth of Ruskin,” especially after the unflattering impressions of him nested in it had been latched onto by writers in the popular press, was, on the one hand, to destroy his once towering reputation as one of the signal intellects in the history of Western Civilization, and, on the other, to transform what “remained” of that reputation into a caricature of an old-fashioned, politically incorrect, mentally unbalanced, dead white man whose only remaining interest in the modern era was to serve as a symbol of a woefully unsophisticated age and of someone who could be held up as a representative of one of the most heinous forms of sexual behavior known.

-The intent of the five essays and book described on, and accessible from, this Page is threefold.
-First, to demonstrate beyond any shadow of a doubt that the “Myth of Ruskin” summarized above is a myth that has had most unfortunate consequences on its subject’s reputation, both personal and literary.
-Second, to substitute in place of that myth an alternative, considerably more accurate and sympathetic, view of the life John Ruskin actually lived.
-And, third, to re-emphasize the validity of the assessment, held by thousands during his own time, that Ruskin was a genius of the first order, one whose works, once we moderns take the time to accord them the consideration they deserve, will quickly be shown to possess a number of vital beacons still capable of helping us find our way through the numerous dark turnings of our own troubled era.
+The intent of the five essays and book described in, and accessible from, this Page is threefold.
+First, to demonstrate beyond any shadow of doubt that the “Myth of Ruskin” outlined above is just that: a myth that has had most untoward and unjust consequences on Ruskin’s reputation, both personal and literary; second, to substitute in place of this myth an alternative, considerably more accurate, and sympathetic view of the life John Ruskin actually lived; and, third, to underscore the truth of the assessment, accepted by thousands during his own time, that Ruskin was a genius of the first order, one whose works, once we determine to accord them the consideration they deserve, will quickly be shown to possess a series of beacons which are eminently capable of helping us light our way through the numerous dark turnings and cul-de-sacs of our own troubled era.